aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/page-setup-features/setting-headers-and-footers/_index.md

         // Setting the script for the logo/picture pageSetup.SetHeader(1, u"&G");

-        // Setting the Sheet's name in the right section of the page header with the script pageSetup.SetHeader(2, u"&A");
+        // Setting the sheet's name in the right section of the page header with the script pageSetup.SetHeader(2, u"&A");

         // Saving the workbook